 8. Minnesota Vikings (draft history): Blake Bortles, QB, Central Florida

-Despite drafting Christian Ponder in the first round a few years ago and re-signing Matt Cassell to a two-year contract, the Vikings long-term answer at quarterback is not yet on the roster.
+Despite drafting Christian Ponder in the first round a few years ago and re-signing Matt Cassel to a two-year contract, the Vikings long-term answer at quarterback is (probably) not yet on the roster.

 Bortles has the prototypical size (6-5, 235), arm strength and mobility that teams covet in a franchise quarterback.
 The American Athletic Conference's Offensive Player of the Year, Bortles threw for 3,581 yards, 25 touchdowns and nine interceptions while rushing for 272 yards and six touchdowns last year.

 9. Buffalo Bills (draft history): Taylor Lewan, OT, Michigan

 In my previous update, I had the Bills going with UNC tight end Eric Ebron.
 While that is still a possibility, Buffalo still takes a step toward helping their young quarterback in his second season.
 Bills starting left tackle Cordy Glenn has developed into one of the better young tackles in the league, but the Bills could consider someone like Lewan as an upgrade to Erik Pears on the right side.

 A four-year starter for the Wolverines, Lewan (6-7, 309) was highly impressive at the NFL Scouting Combine as he ran the fastest 40-yard dash (4.87) among offensive linemen.
 In fact, only four offensive linemen have posted faster times since 2006.
 In addition to his athleticism, Lewan possesses the size (6-foot-7, 309 pounds), length (33 7/8-inch arms) and demeanor to excel.

 10. Detroit Lions (draft history): Justin Gilbert, CB, Oklahoma State